 TN-401 is being developed for the treatment of genetic arrhythmogenic right ventricular cardiomyopathy (ARVC) caused by mutations in the PKP2 gene Orphan Drug Designation for TN-401 is the first for a gene therapy treatment for ARVC Expect to submit TN-401 IND application to the FDA in 2023 SOUTH SAN FRANCISCO, […]

-Tenaya Therapeutics Reports Second Quarter 2022 Financial Results and Provides Business Update
+Tenaya Therapeutics Reports Third Quarter 2022 Financial Results and Provides Business Update